-UPCYCLING, GARDENING & COMPOSTING WORKSHOP AT MUMBAI
+UPCYCLING, GARDENING & COMPOSTING WORKSHOP IN MUMBAI

-Showing the completed pot.
+Showing the completed pots.

-As they said, students take care of the plant on daily basis, but sometimes they get a little bit confused identifying the different plants and knowing the right way to water them.
+As they said, students take care of the plants on daily basis, but sometimes they get a little bit confused identifying the different plants and knowing the right way to water them.
 That’s why we decided to implement the part of the EathrTalk, giving more information about the plants selected.

 While we were thinking to teach them something about the environment, it was our team learning from the effort of those students and teachers.